caiwuu/openCap/SECURITY.md

 ## 🔒 Supported Versions

-We actively support the following versions of Jietu with security updates:
+We actively support the following versions of OpenCap with security updates:

 | Version | Supported          | Notes                    |
 | ------- | ------------------ | ------------------------ |